benkaiser/stretto/README.md

 ```
 Go to `localhost:2000` in your browser (or known ip of server if it is on a different machine).
 From there click the `Scan Library` tab at the top of the page.
 From there select `Start Scan` and let it do it's magic.
 Once your library is scanned you should be able to access it from the `Music` tab up the top.

+### Android Sync App

+If you want to sync your Node Music Player playlists to your phone, [check out the android sync app repository](https://github.com/benkaiser/android-node-music-sync).

 ### Features Implemented

 - Sync between computers (servers running on different computers)